mochacinno-dev/Graphica/docs/about.md

 ### Single-File Design

-Graphica is intentionally kept as a single file (`Graphica.py`).
+CocoaGUI is intentionally kept as a single file (`CocoaGUI.py`).
 You can:

 - Drop it directly into your project
 - Understand the entire codebase